 However, if you are part of a family with unhealthy eating patterns and lack of exercise, your child is at risk of adopting that too.

 Hence, if your family carries the tendency to gain weight because of their unhealthy habits your child may do so.

 Lastly, if your child has some medical condition and takes medications regularly then it is likely that those medicines and the disease are making them overweight.

 Hypothyroidism and genetic diseases like Prader-Willi are among those health conditions that can cause weight gain.

-Additionally, medicines like paroxetine and propranolol increase the risk.
+Additionally, medicines like paroxetine and propranolol account as a risk factor.

 Popularly steroids and anti-depressants contribute to weight gain.

 So now that you know the causes, you must be aware of the complications and health risks this unhealthy excessive weight can lead to.